Appropriate Christmas Celebration Ideas

 - Keep the Christmas tree, especially with lights.
 Lose the Santa, sleigh, snowflakes, snowmen, gingerbread men, nutcrackers and anything else that can’t possibly have a tie into the real story of Messiah’s birth.

-- Keep the Nativity scenes, but know that the Magi didn’t visit Yeshua until he was about two years old.
+- Keep the Nativity scenes, but recognize that the Magi didn’t visit Yeshua until he was about two years old.

 - Keep the angels and shepherds.
 That happened.
 Don’t put too much emphasis on the angels.
 Angelology is a risk you want to avoid.

 - For every gift given to a family member, a matching gift should be given to someone in need.
-Food (keep this Kosher as described in the Torah)*, clothing, household necessities, G-d-focused toys, books, or videos – the same as you would give to your own children – are appropriate.
-Donating to Messianic organizations in your loved one’s name is good too.
+Food, clothing, household necessities, God-focused toys, books, or videos – the same as you would give to your own children – are appropriate.
+Donating to Christian or Messianic organizations in your loved one’s name is good too.

 - Traditionally you won’t find outdoor lighting on many, if any, of our Jewish brothers’ and sisters’ homes.
 However, as Hanukkah is also known as the Festival of Lights, I see no conflict, especially if you use all white, or blue and white lights.
 I recommend keeping your lights simple, though.
 Let someone else in the neighborhood win the Best Holiday Lights award.